 - Top 10: A great all-around option with advanced settings.

-Do you have a favorite WordPress popular posts plugin?
+Looking for a new home for your WordPress site?
+Make sure to check out the WordPress solutions available from A2 Hosting.
+Also, do you have a favorite WordPress popular posts plugin?
 Share it with us in the comments section below!

 Image credit: Pixabay.